WMIT

+In 2007, WMIT began broadcasting in the HD Radio format, adding "theEdge 106.9" on the HD2 digital subchannel.
+It features Christian rock music for teenagers and young adults, which is also heard on translator W292CJ (106.3 FM) in Asheville.

-"Superpower" Coverage
+"Superpower" coverage

 WMIT has one of the largest coverage areas for an FM radio station in the Eastern United States.
 It claims a potential audience of five million people in North Carolina, South Carolina, Tennessee, Virginia and Georgia.
 This is because its transmitter is located on Clingmans Peak, with the combined mountain and transmitter tower elevation at over 6700 ft above sea level, with the highest transmitter site east of the Mississippi River.
+Its transmitter rises 180 ft above 6557 ft on Clingmans Peak, putting WMIT tower's light higher than anything else east of the Mississippi.

 Its effective radiated power (ERP) is 36,000 watts.
 Many FM stations nearby run at 100,000 watts but their towers are only a third the height of WMIT.
 Due to its unusual height above average terrain (HAAT), WMIT is grandfathered with a "superpower" signal.
-In addition to its hometown of Asheville, WMIT can be heard in the Tri-Cities of Tennessee and Virginia (where it provides city-grade coverage) as well as Greenville/Spartanburg and Charlotte.

-Long before the installation of the translators and the WAVO simulcast, WMIT had a large following in the Charlotte area.
-In January 2014, for instance, it garnered a 1.4 rating in the Charlotte market.
-Since 2014, it has identified as "Black Mountain/Charlotte/Asheville."
+In addition to its home market of Asheville, WMIT provides at least secondary coverage to large portions of the Greenville/Spartanburg, Charlotte, and Tri-Cities markets.
+Long before the installation of the translators and the WAVO simulcast, WMIT had a particularly large following in the Charlotte area, garnering a 1.4 rating in the Charlotte market in January 2014.
+Since 2014, WMIT has identified as "Black Mountain/Charlotte/Asheville" to acknowledge its large listenership in the Charlotte area, which has as many people as the rest of its coverage area combined.
+However, it could only be heard clearly in the market's western portion until the addition of the translators and the WAVO simulcast.